mdbergmann/cl-gserver/README.md

 So the `actor-system` has by default four shared message dispatcher workers.
 Depending on how busy the system tends to be this default can of course be increased.

+An optional configuration can be passed to the actor-system factory function.
+See API documentation.

 1. Shutting down the system